-Since the dawn of marketing time, the 4 P’s formed the nexus of the marketing strategy we teach students and if you ever took marketing you’ll recall these elements are: product, price, promotion, and place (OK, distribution, but we needed another P).
-Of course, marketing is only about 75 years old (born of Economics and Psychology which is some really strange inter-species relationship) so there’s a certain fluidity in our theories.
-And, the 4 P’s, or the marketing mix, have come under attack many times.
+Since the dawn of marketing time, the 4P’s formed the nexus of the marketing strategy we teach students and if you ever took marketing you’ll recall these elements are: product, price, promotion, and place (OK, distribution, but we needed another P).
+Of course, marketing is only about 75 years old (born of Economics and Psychology, which is some really strange inter-species relationship) so there’s a certain fluidity in our theories.
+And, the 4P’s, or the marketing mix, have come under attack many times.

-The newest competitor is a different kind of 4 P’s — the 4 P’s of a Fully Lively Business, introduced by John Janetsch of Duct Tape Marketing.
-While I hate the name, I think there’s a lot to recommend the P’s introduced — Passion, Personality, Positioning and Purpose.
-However, I don’t think there’s any real threat to the original 4 P’s — not that I think the original 4P’s are all that great.
+The newest competitor is a different kind of 4P’s — the 4P’s of a Fully Lively Business, introduced by John Jantsch of Duct Tape Marketing.
+While I hate the name, I think there’s a lot to recommend the P’s introduced — Passion, Personality, Positioning, and Purpose.

-The 4 P’s of Marketing and Beyond
+The 4P’s of Marketing and Beyond

-The concept of a marketing mix was introduced by Neil Borden in 1953 and the 4 P’s construction introduced by Dr. McCarthy in 1960 — and still form the organizational foundation of marketing.
+The concept of a marketing mix was introduced by Neil Borden in 1953 and the 4P’s construction introduced by Dr. McCarthy in 1960, although some authors trace the roots of the marketing mix back to the 1940’s (before there was a marketing discipline) where Chilliton discussed a marketing manager as a mixture of ingredients.
+Despite disagreements over the 4P’s of marketing over the years, they still form the organizational foundation of marketing.

-But, have the 4 P’s become obsolete, as proposed by Mr. Janetsch in the following quote?
+But, have the 4P’s become obsolete, as proposed by Mr. Janetsch in the following quote?

 In fact, the very definition of marketing has changed dramatically enough to render the original Four P’s somewhat useless as a foundational marketing and business strategy concept.